How to Use a Prayer Wheel

-As the prayer wheel is turned or spun, the prayers or mantras are recited with clear intention to bless all beings and bring peace to the world.
+As the prayer wheel is turned or spun, the mantras in the prayer are recited with clear intention to bless all beings and bring peace to the world and all sentient beings.
 Each turn of the wheel represents a repetition of the prayer or mantra.
-Tibetan Buddhists believe that silent or spoken repetition of this mantra Om Mani Padme Hum invokes compassion through the blessings and attention of Chenrezig.
+Tibetan Buddhists believe that silent or spoken repetition of this mantra Om Mani Padme Hum invokes compassion through the blessings and attention of Chenrezig and helps to dispel negative karmas and obscurations.

 Spinning the prayer wheel mindfully and with positive intention has the same effect as repeating the prayers multiple times.
 That is to say that each revolution of the wheel is equal in merit and benefits as it would be if a mantra or prayer were being spoken.
 Spinning the wheel clockwise activates and releases the sacred and spiritual power of the mantras.
-The turning of the wheel also invokes the spiritual assistance of enlightened beings, dharma protectors and deities.
+Turning a prayer wheel also invokes the spiritual assistance of enlightened and sentient beings, dharma protectors and deities.

-In Buddhist teachings, benefits of the prayer wheel include the purification of past negative karma and the clearing of obstacles that stop us from becoming our higher selves (enlightened).
+In Tibetan Buddhist teachings, benefits of the prayer wheel include the purification of past negative karmas and the clearing of obstacles that stop us from becoming our higher selves (enlightened).

-Other spiritual benefits (as recorded in Buddhist texts) include:
+Other spiritual benefits (as recorded in Tibetan Buddhist texts) include:

 - Sending peace, love and happiness to all